grimdork/tcon/README.md

 -   OnCommandFunc: This callback receives a string with the command buffer.
 The rest is up to the user.
 -   OnRuneFunc: Filter callback to allow special handling while typing.
 Optionally return 0 to skip symbols.
 -   OnFunc: The generic callback, used with SetTabFunc() and SetEscFunc().
--   OnCtrlFunc: SpecialHandler for control keys.
+-   OnCtrlFunc: Handler for control keys.

 NOTE: Remember to set up a key or command to call the Quit() method.